Applications by Family Members of Departing Foreign Representatives to Pursue Studies in Canada

 1.3 Nothing in this policy should be construed as preventing Canada from applying the provisions contained herein restrictively on the basis of reciprocity or if it finds necessary to protect the health and safety of Canadians and to safeguard the security of the Canadian public or if it is otherwise necessary to deny support to family members intent on extending their stay in Canada.

-2.1 The Office of Protocol of the Department of Foreign Affairs and International Trade (DFAIT) is responsible for processing and assessing requests from diplomatic missions and international organizations seeking approval for family members to remain in Canada for the purpose of continuing their education.
-DFAIT also ensures appropriate liaison with the Department of Citizenship and Immigration (CIC).
+2.1 The Office of Protocol of the Department of Foreign Affairs, Trade and Development (DFATD) is responsible for processing and assessing requests from diplomatic missions and international organizations seeking approval for family members to remain in Canada for the purpose of continuing their education.
+DFATD also ensures appropriate liaison with the Department of Citizenship and Immigration (CIC).

 2.2 The Department of Citizenship and Immigration (CIC) administrates the Immigration and Refugee Protection Act and its related regulations and sets the policy regarding the processing and assessment of applications for study permits submitted by family members of foreign representatives or of officials of international organizations wishing to extend their stay in Canada as temporary residents beyond the principal's assignment in Canada for the purpose of pursuing studies.